libuv/libuv-release-tool/README.md

 etc. You can verify that this step worked by checking `http://dist.libuv.org/dist/vx.x.x`, which should include `.tar.gz` and `.tar.gz.sign` files.
-6. Next, we will generate the Windows executables.
-Log in to [AppVeyor](https://ci.appveyor.com/login).
-You will need an account for this.
-If you are creating an account, you will also need to add the libuv/libuv project to your account.
-Under the libuv project, click the New Build button.
-7. Once the AppVeyor builds complete, run the command `appveyor-download --api-token api_token --user username --project libuv`, where `appveyor-download` is the script of the same name found in this repository, `username` is your AppVeyor username, and `api_token` is your AppVeyor API token, which can be found in your AppVeyor account section.
-This will download the Windows builds to your machine.
-8. Upload the Windows builds to `dist.libuv.org` using the command `scp *.exe libuv@dist.libuv.org:www/dist/vx.x.x`.
-You will need to have SSH access setup in order to complete this step.
-9. Create a "Now working on" commit in libuv/libuv.
+6. Create a "Now working on" commit in libuv/libuv.
 An example can be seen [here](https://github.com/libuv/libuv/commit/67f4d1c5312224da3e4fd5efd8eb34b985722cde).
-10. Make a pull request to nodejs/node to update the version of libuv.
+7. Make a pull request to nodejs/node to update the version of libuv.